JacobTutt/JacobTutt/README.md

 # Welcome!

-**MPhil Data Intensive Science** | University of Cambridge
+**PhD Physics Canditate | Kavli Institute for Comsomology | Cavendish Astrophysics, University of Cambridge**

-- Specialising in machine learning, Bayesian inference, and high-performance computing for large-scale astronomical data analysis.
+- Specialising in machine learning, Bayesian inference, and high-performance computing for large-scale astronomical data analysis
-- Focused on developing scalable data pipelines for the Exascale Era of Astronomy.
+- Developing scalable data pipelines for the Exascale Era of Radio Astronomy
+- Focusing on precision measurements of the redshifted 21-cm emission line

+- **Previously:**
+  - University of Cambridge, MPhil In Data Intensive Science
+  - Durham University, BSc Physics
 ---
 📧 Contact me at: [Email](mailto:jacobtutt@icloud.com)
+🔗 Connect with me on: [LinkedIn](https://www.linkedin.com/in/jacob-tutt-8a1b62256/)